BitCannaCommunity/BCNA-Installer/README.md

 # 420 Time
 With many 420 times and dedication
 I hope all Bitcanna Team members-Devs-Supporters-Investors-Consumers-Community members enjoy this script.
-And have a good reduce on THC use :P
+And have a good reduction on THC use :P
 I am grateful to/get help/ed with knowledgement contribution and re-distribution!

 # Contributions